teyannaearle/FSW-Text-Based-Adventure/README.md

 Look [here](https://classicreload.com/zork-i.html) and [here](http://www.bbc.co.uk/programmes/articles/1g84m0sXpnNCv84GpN2PLZG/the-hitchhikers-guide-to-the-galaxy-game-30th-anniversary-edition) for a couple examples of the genre.
 Be creative!

+A fun Google easter egg is to Google search `text adventure`.
+From the results page right click on the page and inspect the console.
+You should find a game by Google.

 ### Reading input

 This project imports an npm module called `readline-sync` that allows the user to enter input to the terminal.
 The line at the top: `const readline = require('readline-sync')` gives you access to this functionality